Bayern-class battleship: General characteristics

 Bayern and Baden were 179.4 m long at the waterline, and an even 180 m long overall.
 Sachsen and Württemberg were slightly longer: 181.8 m at the waterline and 182.4 m overall.
 All four ships had a beam of 30 m, and had a draft of between 9.3 and 9.4 m.
 Bayern and Baden were designed to displace 28530 t at a normal displacement; at full combat load, the ships displaced up to 32200 t.
 Württemberg and Sachsen were slightly heavier, at 28,800 t normal and 32,500 t fully laden.
 The ships were constructed with transverse and longitudinal steel frames, over which the outer hull plates were riveted.
 The hull was divided into 17 watertight compartments, and included a double bottom that ran for 88 percent of the length of the hull.

 Bayern and Baden were regarded as exceptional sea boats by the German navy.
 Bayern and her sisters were stable and very maneuverable.
 The ships suffered slight speed loss in heavy seas; with the rudders hard over, the ships lost up to 62% speed and heeled over 7 degrees.
 With a metacentric height of 2.53 m, larger than that of their British equivalents, the vessels were stable gun platforms for the confined waters of the North Sea.
+(Note: Metacentric height (the distance between the center of gravity – G—and the metacenter – M—abbreviated as GM) determines a ship's tendency to roll in the water; if the GM is too low, the ship will tend to roll severely or even risk capsizing.)
 The ships of the Bayern class had a standard crew of 42 officers and 1,129 enlisted men; when serving as a squadron flagship, an additional 14 officers and 86 men were required.
-The vessels carried several smaller craft, including one picket boat, three barges, two launches, two yawls, and two dinghies.
+The vessels carried several smaller craft, including one picket boat, three admiral's barges, two launches, two yawls, and two dinghies.